The Berkeley Public House-formerly Minorca Hotel

 1818 - Ellen Green, married Nicholas Cowell in 1819

 The Minora was in the possession of the Wigan Brewery Company by 1843.

 1854 - John Chadwick

-The building was altered in 1857 to the designs of Alfred Waterhouse and there is still evidence of the Victorian Gothic interior.
+The building was altered in 1857 to the designs of Alfred Waterhouse and there is possibly evidence of some of the Victorian Gothic interior.

 1858-1869 - John Hesketh was the tenant with a large outside catering business for organisations in various locations around the town and surrounding areas.